Caleb S.

 When making the bibliography of the footnote, make sure that you have added all the details as per the following pattern:

 Citing print journals is different from citing the ones that are available online.
-When making the footnote of the source, follow the below pattern:
+Follow a pattern like the one below when you’re adding a footnote using oxford referencing - journal article:

-The page range is added in the citation to give the pages that are used in the research work.
+The page range is added in the citation so that the reader knows which pages were used in the research work.

-When citing an article that is available online or on an online database then, you must consider the following things:
+When citing an article that is available online or on an online database, you must consider the following things:

-• In case the journal’s volume and issue number, cite the date of publication
+• Mention the journal’s volume and issue number, and the date of publication

-• Add the medium of the article like online in brackets
+• Add the medium of the article in brackets like so (online)

 • Citing the main homepage URL instead of any lengthy URLs

-When making the footnote of the online article source then follow the below pattern:
+When making the footnote for an online article source in oxford referencing system, follow the below pattern:

-When creating the bibliography of the source, follow the below pattern:
+When creating the bibliography of the online source, follow the below pattern:

-Besides online articles, on the websites, most probably, articles from the database are also used in professional and academic research work.
-When citing an article available on the database, remember the following things:
+Besides online articles from websites, articles from official databases are also used in professional and academic research work.
+When citing an article available on a database, remember the following things:

 • Place the online database in brackets in front of the name of the database

-• Including the URL OF A well-known site is not necessary
+• Including the URL of even a well-known site is necessary

 Online databases contain hundreds of newspapers that you can skim through and use in your academic work.
-These newspaper articles are credible sources that are used for multiple purposes, including studies and research.
+These newspaper articles are credible sources that can be used for multiple purposes, including studies and research.

-After making the footnote, use the below format to create its bibliography entry:
+After making the footnote, use the format shown below to create a bibliography entry for an online newspaper article in oxford referencing style:

-Other than the newspaper article available on websites, these articles are available through online databases also.
+Other than the newspaper articles available on websites, news articles are available in online databases as well.
 When trying to cite an article from an online database, make its footnote as per the below pattern:

 To make its bibliography entry, format the details in the following way: